Anduin2017/AnduinOS-Docs/Skills/Sandboxing/Remote-Desktop-To-Ubuntu-Container.md

-# Remote Desktop to Ubuntu Container
+# Run Ubuntu Desktop in a Docker Container

 ![Run Ubuntu GUI Container in AnduinOS](./u_in_a.png)